fluttercommunity/plus_plugins/CONTRIBUTING.md

 2. `git checkout upstream/main -b <name_of_your_branch>`
 3. Hack away!

+> [!CAUTION]
+> Do not create PRs directly from the `main` branch of your repository, as it causes problems when pushing changes by reviewers.
+> Always create a new branch for your pull requests.

 ### 5.2 Check the code

 Once you have made your changes, ensure that it passes the internal analyzer & formatting checks.
 The following